ikhvorost/DLog/README.md

 • 00:03:07.181 [DLOG] 🅰️ [ASSERT] <DLog.swift:8> Assert message
 ```

-`=>` is pipeline operator and it can be used for creating a list of outputs:
+Where `=>` is pipeline operator and it can be used for creating a list of outputs:

 ```swift
 let logger = DLog(.textEmoji